-Most of the time, I get login and DBA from my clients.
+Most of the time, I get a login and DBA from my clients.
 However, sometimes I face login-related problems, primarily because my clients forget to confer admin rights on me.
-Anticipating this situation I perform a simple task, which saves my time and saves me from exasperation.
+Anticipating this situation, I perform a simple task, which saves me time and saves me from exasperation.
 Whenever I receive a server login I run the following query to verify if the client has assigned me the role of system admin or not.

 SELECT IS_SRVROLEMEMBER('sysadmin'); GO

-If I have been assigned system admin role then the result will be 1 else it will be 0.
+If I have been assigned a system admin role, then the result will be 1 else it will be 0.

 I have listed below valid roles that can be verified using the above function.

 If you pass an invalid role to the above function, it will return value NULL.